 Of particular importance is the section on how to change the conditions of the critical sites from the organization, knowledge of the problem, identifying potential solutions and management capacity for the development of prevention, mitigation and preparedness and response.

-The organizational structure of CODEMs, resource inventories (huiman resources, shelters, werehouses, and transportation) as well as conceptual and operative guidelines for COE, are found as annexes in the plan.
+The organizational structure of CODEMs, resource inventories (human resources, shelters, warehouses, and transportation) as well as conceptual and operative guidelines for COE, are found as annexes in the plan.

 It is important to denote that the format has been contextualised and adapted to the characteristics of rural communities from a model designed and implemented by COSUDE in Nicaragua.